“Ildikó Szabó is an extraordinarily talented cellist and musician…”

 Larsen Strings for Cello

-Ildikó Szabó has a strong connection to Germany, the capital city of which she currently resides in.
-This connection draws on a series of competition successes and grants which include the TONALi Grand Prix Hamburg (2012) as well as scholarships of the German Academic Scholarship Foundation (since 2013) and the German Music Competition (2016) and a Special Award for the Best Interpretation of a Commissioned Work at the Felix Medelssohn-Bartholdy Conservatory Competition in Berlin (2018).
-Her 2017/18 season encompassed over 30 recitals across Germany, including in the Konzerthaus Berlin – an event to which she was invited by her mentor Alfred Brendel (“During the tribute paid to me by the Konzerthaus Berlin in 2016 she gave one of the best performances.”).
-She has also performed at the Festival in Mecklenburg-Western Pomerania, the Rheingau Festival, the Heidelberger Frühling and the Schleswig-Holstein Music Festival.
-Previous international appearances include performances at the Verbier Festival, the International Holland Music Sessions, the Piatigorsky International Cello Festival Los Angeles, the International Bach Festival in Las Palmas, the Chamber Music Festival Krzyżowa-Music in Kreisau, Poland, the Menuhin Festival Gstaad and of course the Budapest Spring Festival.
+Ildikó Szabó has a strong connection to Germany, the capital city in which she resides.
+This connection draws on a series of competition successes and grants which include the TONALi Grand Prix Hamburg (2012) as well as scholarships from the German Academic Scholarship Foundation (2013-2021) and the German Music Competition (2016) and a Special Award for the Best Interpretation of a Commissioned Work at the Felix Medelssohn-Bartholdy Competition in Berlin (2018).
+At times she has played over 30 recitals throughout Germany – including in the Konzerthaus Berlin at the invitation of her mentor Alfred Brendel.
+She has also performed at the Festival in Mecklenburg-Western Pomerania, the Rheingau Festival, the Heidelberger Frü hling, and the Schleswig Holstein Music Festival.
+Previous international appearances include performances at the Verbier Festival, the International Holland Music Sessions, the Piatigorsky International Cello Festival Los Angeles, the International Bach Festival in Las Palmas, the Chamber Music Festival Krzyżowa-Music in Poland, and the Menuhin Festival Gstaad.

 View: A glimpse into my world: Ildikó Szabó.
 Courtesy of Kronberg Academy.